anupamshandilya92/Continuous-Control/README.md

 Create an IPython kernel for the drlnd environment. python -m ipykernel install --user --name drlnd --display-name "drlnd" Before running code in a notebook, change the kernel to match the drlnd environment by using the drop-down Kernel menu.

+### Running the code

+Following files contain the implementation of model:
+1. ddpg_agent.py
+2. ddpg_model.py
+(To run the model import these classes.)
+To see how to run the code check the notebook - Continuous_Control.ipynb You will require Reacher environment which can be downloaded from the link above.